automl/DeepCAVE/docs/plugins/custom_plugins.rst

 We will create a simple plugin that demonstrates the basic structure and functionality.
 By the end of this tutorial, you will hopefully have a better understanding of how to create and use plugins in DeepCAVE.

-Step 1: Create the Plugin class
+Step 1: Create the plugin class
 -------------------------------

-1. Create your plugin python file in the `plugins` directory of your DeepCAVE installation.
+1. Start by creating a new Python file in the `deepcave/plugins` directory of your DeepCAVE installation.
    For example, you can create a file named `my_first_plugin.py`.

 2. Define the basic structure of the plugin.
 You can start by using the following code: